Introduction

 Typical closing expenses encompass various essential charges that both buyers and sellers should anticipate during a real estate transaction.
 These expenses include:

-- Loan Origination Fees: These fees, charged by lenders for processing the loan application, typically range from 0.5% to 1% of the total loan amount.
+- Loan origination fees: These fees, charged by lenders for processing the loan application, typically range from 0.5% to 1% of the total loan amount.
 For instance, on a $300,000 mortgage, this could translate to between $1,500 and $3,000.

-- Title Insurance: This insurance safeguards against potential disputes regarding property ownership and usually costs between $1,000 and $2,000, depending on the property's value and location.
+- Title insurance: This insurance safeguards against potential disputes regarding property ownership and usually costs between $1,000 and $2,000, depending on the property's value and location.

 - Appraisal Charges: Required by lenders to assess the property's worth, appraisal charges generally range from $300 to $500, ensuring that the loan amount aligns with the property's market value.